Harry Crews: Life

 Harry Crews was born June 7, 1935, during the Great Depression to two poor tenant farmers in Bacon County, Georgia.
 His father died while he was still a baby, and his mother soon remarried to his father's brother.
 Crews was unaware that this man was not his biological father until years later.

 As a child, he suffered two near-death experiences.
 When he was just five he contracted polio, causing his legs to fold up into the back of his thighs.
 He was originally told by doctors that he would not be able to walk again.
 After about a year of being immobile, except crawling with his hands, his legs straightened again and he was able to walk.
 Soon after this experience, he then fell into a vat of nearly boiling water, which was being used for soaking dead hogs before they were further prepared.
 His head did not go under the water, which saved his life, according to doctors.
 He suffered extreme burns on most of the rest of his body.
 He once again was unable to leave the bed when he was healing.
-Crews wrote in A Childhood: The Biography of a Place: "Nearly everybody I knew had something missing, a finger cut off, a toe split, an ear half-chewed away, an eye clouded with blindness from a glancing fence staple.
+Crews wrote of growing up, "Nearly everybody I knew had something missing, a finger cut off, a toe split, an ear half-chewed away, an eye clouded with blindness from a glancing fence staple.
 And if they didn't have something missing, they were carrying scars from barbed wire, or knives, or fishhooks."
-These experiences later influenced the freakish characters he wrote about, although he did not like to use the term "freak" to describe them.